 Rusey Cliff is one of the few places in Cornwall where well-preserved fossils can be collected.
-Plant remains can be found in slabs of Lower Carboniferous Boscastle Measures, and corals, brachiopods and goniatites can be found in similar aged limestone rocks along the foreshore.
+Plant remains can be found in slabs of the Lower Carboniferous-aged Boscastle Formation, and corals, brachiopods and goniatites can be found in similar aged limestone rocks along the foreshore.
 The site can be accessed by walking along a cliff top footpath, which takes you through a large area of landslip.

 ♦ From Boscastle, follow the B3263 towards the A39 until you reach the crossroads between the B3263, where the main Marshgate turnoff is situated.

 ♦ Take the coastal road to the left towards Newton Farm.
 At Newton Farm is a car park.
 Park here and walk further up the road to the start of the public footpath.
 Follow the trackway until you reach a stile round the bend on the right.
 Take this footpath and continue across a field to another stile.

 ♦ At the end of the field, take the footpath to the right and follow down the steep Rusey Cliff landslide.

 ♦ Access to the beach can sometimes be dangerous here, but fossils are best collected from the rocks along the landside.

 FIND FREQUENCY: ♦♦♦ – Fossils from Cornwall are uncommon and tend to be poorly preserved.
 However, at Rusey Cliff, slabs of the Boscastle Measures can be found along the landslip, which can be packed with plant remains if you find a good bed.
 Along the foreshore, there are also blocks of Lower Carboniferous Limestone which contain corals, goniatites and brachiopods.

 CHILDREN: ♦ – This location is along a steep footpath down through a landslide.
 Parts of the walk run alongside steep drops, making this location too dangerous for children.